 Health Issues: Human and Dog - Myth vs Reality

-excerpt from his speech in the Awareness Workshop held in Herakleion, Crete in his capacity as an associate of SAPT Hellas, back in 2007].
+[excerpt from his speech in the Awareness Workshop held in Herakleion, Crete in his capacity as an associate of SAPT Hellas, back in 2007].

 I will begin the analysis of this subject with a question aimed at the readers of this article: Have you ever wondered what would be more dangerous for your health: A handshake with a person or petting a dog?
 Do you think that a dog can transmit to a human-being more diseases than another human-being potentially can?